 - (a) Statement of Material Facts on Motion for Summary Judgment. - (1) Movant's Statement.
-Any motion for summary judgment pursuant to Federal Rule of Civil Procedure 56 shall be supported by a separate statement, in numbered paragraphs, of the material facts as to which the moving party contends there is no genuine dispute. - Opposing Statement.
+Any motion for summary judgment pursuant to Federal Rule of Civil Procedure 56 shall be supported by a separate statement, in numbered paragraphs, of the material facts as to which the moving party contends there is no genuine dispute. - (2) Opposing Statement.
 The memorandum opposing a motion for summary judgment shall be supported by a separate statement including a response to each numbered paragraph in the moving party's statement, in correspondingly numbered paragraphs, and if necessary, additional paragraphs containing a statement of additional material facts as to which the opposing party contends there is a genuine dispute.
-Each numbered paragraph in the moving party's statement of material facts will be deemed admitted for purposes of the motion unless it is specifically controverted by a correspondingly numbered paragraph in the opposing statement. - (3) Citations.
+Each numbered paragraph in the moving party's statement of material facts will be deemed admitted for purposes of the motion unless it is specifically controverted by a correspondingly numbered paragraph in the opposing statement.

+- (3) Reply Statement.
+When a party opposing summary judgment submits a statement of additional material facts as to which it contends there is a genuine dispute, the moving party may submit a reply statement of additional facts limited to the additional facts referenced in the statement submitted by the party opposing summary judgment. - (4) Citations.
 Each statement by the movant or opponent pursuant to this Local Civil Rule must be followed by citation to evidence that would be admissible, as required by Federal Rule of Civil Procedure 56(c).
-Citations shall identify with specificity the relevant page and paragraph or line number of the evidence cited.
+Citations shall identify with specificity the relevant page and paragraph or line number of the evidence cited. - (5) Appendix.

-(4) Appendix.
 All evidence cited in moving or opposing statements, such as affidavits, relevant deposition testimony, responses to discovery requests, or other documents shall be filed as an appendix to the statement of facts prescribed by subsections (1) or (2) and denominated "Plaintiff's/Defendant's Appendix to Local Civil Rule 56.1 Statement of Material Facts."